 While laying out the itinerary for Italy, skip having so much to do on Sundays.
 Because, on weekends, many Italian businesses are closed.
 Consequently, the only-opened museums grab maximum attention which can make you stand in time-taking queues and could delay the rest plan.
 So, don’t make the day hectic and be disappointed later.

-Italy is fun, just be aware of what you say and do, and don’t be duped by freebies.
-Otherwise, everything feels fabulous on a trip to Italy.
+Italy is fun; just be aware of what you say and do, don’t be duped by freebies.
+Otherwise, everything about this destination is fabulous, from its travel preparation and obtaining Italy Visa to its charming Venetian canals, Rome tourist attractions and legendary landmarks.